 Gartner has released new research about moving target defense (MTD) that we want to bring to your attention.
 Their findings demonstrate why MTD is a vital component of a prevention-first cybersecurity strategy.
+[2023 UPDATE: New Gartner report states that “Automated moving target defense is an emerging game-changing technology for improving cyber defense."]
 Likewise, their forecasts predict rapid MTD adoption by vendors and security teams in the near future.
 Above all, Gartner’s findings about MTD validate the mission Morphisec is on: leveraging the power of moving target defense to defeat modern cyber attacks, especially those that haven’t been seen before, and thereby bringing peace of mind to IT and security professionals.

 How Gartner Defines Moving Target Defense